DISCOVER THE BLUE CITY OF JODHPUR, INDIA

 Sometimes as you walk along the streets you cannot see any blue at all.
 However, from the fort or from a drone shot you can clearly see the constant theme of blue.
 There are areas of Jodhpur that are bluer than others.
 I will detail where the best spots are to see the ‘blueness’ of the city.

-Finding the blue houses in the ‘Blue City’, Jodhpur
+Where are the blue houses in the ‘Blue City’ of Jodhpur

 From the Mehrangarh Fort, you get a clear idea of how blue the city is.
 I visited the Fort and then after surveying the city decided that the suburb of Chandpole would be a good area to explore on the fort in search of some local street life with shades of blue.
 I had a relaxing afternoon wandering the alleys, getting slightly lost in Chandpole.
 I concluded that finding an entire street covered in blue was either impossible or a local secret.
 I did, however, find blue spatterings throughout Chandpole.
 Often several houses in a row, an alley or a large building were painted a light shade of blue.